ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

   - Temporary storage
   - Data is lost when the instance is stopped or terminated
   - Good for temporary storage
-- Amazon Elastic Block Store (EBS) virtual hardrives
+- Amazon Elastic Block Store (EBS) virtual hard drives
   - Persistent storage
   - Data is not lost when the instance is stopped or terminated
   - Good for long term storage